Critical-Infrastructure-Systems-Lab/DHALSIM/doc/attacks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 *This option is required*

 This defines the type of network attack.
-For a Naive MITM attack this should be :code:`naive_mitm`.
+For a Naive MITM attack, this should be :code:`naive_mitm`.

 trigger
 ^^^^^^^^^^^^^^^^^^^^^^^^^